thaiminh2022/EmailClientPluma/README.md

 ```bash
 git push origin <YOUR_BRANCH>
 ```
-- Go to github repo and create a pull request to DEV branch
+- Go to the GitHub repo and create a pull request to the DEV branch
 - Notify __me (thaiminh2022)__ when you do so.

 ### (optional) Resolve merge conflict

 - Your code may conflict with others
-- Resolve manually in your editor or through github GUI
+- Resolve manually in your editor or through GitHub GUI

 ## Authorization feature

-- Oauth2 for google needs a __secret.json__ to function which will not be included in the repository
+- In the secret folder, you need a secret.json file
-- Request yours after auth feature finished.
+- Get yours on the team's Google Drive